CodeNeeko/MappingFoliumPy/README.md

 # MappingFoliumPy
-Mapping using Foilum and Python
+Mapping using Foilum and Python.